-My Life As a Homeless Program Analyst
+My Life As a Social Worker

 I work for the City of Waco, and on behalf of the Heart of Texas Homeless Coalition (HOTHC) as a Homeless Program Analyst.
 My daily work varies greatly, which is part of what keeps my job interesting.
 Together with another analyst, we make up the city’s current response to homelessness.
 We do a lot of system design in an attempt to make all types of homelessness rare, brief, and a one-time experience.

 The HOTHC is a combination of many of the homeless service providers in our area.
-Together we collaborate and combine our services to be as comprehensive as possible in what we can provide, as we work to house the homeless.
+Together we collaborate and combine our services to be as comprehensive as possible in what we can provide as we work to house the homeless.
 This unique government/nonprofit partnership gives us access to both the agencies working with our local homeless neighbors, as well as a voice in the policy decisions that affect some of our most vulnerable citizens.

 One of my biggest daily tasks is to maintain and operate our Homeless Management Information System.
 This is a local database utilized to coordinate care and necessary treatment for our homeless neighbors.
 I spend a large part of my day sorting and sifting through data.

 Data and social work are two fields that most people don’t usually associate with each other, but they are becoming more and more intertwined.
-Every social worker is passionate about people and values the relationships and rapport built as we strive to better the world.
+Every social worker is passionate about people, and values the relationships and rapport built as we strive to better the world.

-Data does not get in the way of social work, but rather it is what allows us to measure outcomes and compare programs, to see if we’re doing things well.
+Data does not get in the way of social work, but rather it is what allows us to measure outcomes and compare programs to see if we’re doing things well.
 It gives us insight and hard facts on top of the intuition and relationships that we value so highly.
 Data and social work are complementary and we should never try to replace one with the other, but lean into both aspects simultaneously.

-The Best Part of My Job
+The Best Part of My Job as a Social Worker

-Trainings can be centered on anything from training users on aspects of our system, such as how to input data or generate local reports, to helping individuals understand systemic changes, like a totally new program designed to make the process of housing individuals a quicker and more efficient experience.
+Training can be centered on anything from training users on aspects of our system, such as how to input data or generate local reports, to helping individuals understand systemic changes, like a totally new program designed to make the process of housing individuals a quicker and more efficient experience.
 Basically, we get to help the helpers and ensure that we are maximizing our impact by researching best practices and collaborating with the direct service providers.